midhunkalarikkal/FullDomain/Notes/MongoDB.md

 `View`
 -------
 - View allows you to create virtual collections based on aggregation pipelines.
-- Views allow you to define complex data transformations, filtering, and aggregation logic .

 ```json
 db.createView(
   "electronicsView",       // Name of the view